Thursday, March 18, 2010

-"The Grand Duchess Olga, sister of the last Czar of Russia and one of three surviving members of the house of Romanoff, has been found by American Red Cross workers living in a box car near Novorossisk, South Russia.
-A report reaching national headquarters of the Red Cross today that this survivor of the most sumptuous court in the world was discovered toiling among fellow-refugees from the territory recently conquered by the Bolsheviki, giving such assistance as she could, akthough herself clad in rags and grateful for any food she could find.
+"The Grand Duchess Olga, a sister of the last Czar of Russia and one of three surviving members of the house of Romanoff, has been found by American Red Cross workers living in a boxcar near Novorossisk, South Russia.
+A report reaching national headquarters of the Red Cross today that this survivor of the most sumptuous court in the world was discovered toiling among fellow-refugees from the territory recently conquered by the Bolsheviki, giving such assistance as she could, although herself clad in rags and grateful for any food she could find.

 Olga's older sister, Grand Duchess Xenia, lives in London, and their mother, the Dowager Empress Marie is in Copenhagen.

 Olga was born in 1882.
 She married Duke Peter in 1901, and they were divorced fifteen years later.
 There are no children from the first marriage.